tinygo-org/tinygo-site/content/microcontrollers/machine/nucleo-f103rb.md

 func (p Pin) Configure(config PinConfig)
 ```

-Configure this pin with the given configuration.
+Configure this pin with the given I/O settings.
+stm32f1xx uses different technique for setting the GPIO pins than the stm32f407

 ### func (Pin) Get